HeatherStoffels/todo-list/README.md

     create stylesheet
     change background color of the page
     change the font family and size
     change the font and background color based on whether a task has been completed or not.

+database.sql
+    copy and paste create table
+    copy and paste rows

 Database in postico
     name database